fxbabin/AWS_course/AWS_CSAA.md

 IAM Users are persistent identities set up through the IAM service to represent individual people or applications.
 They are often used to differenciate admin, dev, test, and production users accesses for applications that need AWS.

-Any new user account created are not given access to any AWS ressources.
+Any new user account created are not given access to any AWS resources.
 We must explicitely grant persmission to user to give him access to resources.

 Their access is controled by policies.